-Are you a victim of a crime who wishes to live in the United States?
+Are you a victim of a crime who is eligible for a U visa?

-A U visa (or U status) permits you to live and work in the US.
-Once you obtain a U visa, you can apply for lawful status for your spouse and children.
+U status permits you to live and work in the US.
+Once you obtain U status, you can apply for lawful status for your spouse and children.
 You can also apply for an Employment Authorization Document.

 Legal Guru in All Things Immigration

 “Mr. Shusterman and his law firm have represented my family and me very successfully.
 He is not only a legal guru in all things immigration but even more so he is an exceptional human being because he empathizes with his clients and cares that justice is done.”

 In order to submit a petition for U status, you must obtain a certification for a law enforcement agency in the US that

 - You are the victim of certain type of criminal activity;

 - You possesses information concerning the criminal activity; and

 - You are likely to be helpful in the investigation of the criminal activity and/or the prosecution of the crime.